17 Knitwear Brands From Australia and New Zealand Worth Investing In

 Friends With Frank

 If you’re a member of the cardigan gang, be sure to peruse Friends With Frank’s winter offering.
-This season brings old favourites back, as well as offering new pieces to covet.
+This season brings old favourites back, as well as offers new pieces to covet.
 But the Melbourne brand might be most loved for its fluted-sleeve dresses and tops – and coordinating pleated skirts – which are made from ribbed cotton that can be worn year round.

 LMND